What is the CAP?

 How your rent is set

-How we decide what to charge for rents is determined by our Rent Setting Policy.
-The policy sets out what we need to consider when deciding how much rent to charge for all our different properties and ensures that:
+The target rent is determined by our Rent Setting Policy.
+The policy sets out what we need to consider when deciding how much to charge for all our different properties and ensures that:

 - we receive enough income from rents to allow us to continue to look after and maintain your property